Negros Occidental National Science High School

 The Negros Occidental National Science High School or NONSHS is a public science high school at Estrella Road, Brgy.
 XIV, Victorias City, Negros Occidental, Philippines.
 It is a Department of Education-recognized National Science high school.

 Its old name, Negros Occidental Science High School, was changed after fulfilling the qualifications and standards of a national-level secondary school.
 It was announced in June 2010, official resuming of classes.
 Major changes were applied to the school.

 History

 The Negros Occidental National Science High School (NONSHS), formerly known as Negros Occidental Science High School (NOSHS), started its active curriculum in 1997.
-Primary school graduates take the entrance exam in order to be admitted to the school's curriculum.
+Primary school graduates take the entrance exam to be admitted to the school.